Principles and guidelines for reporting on Covid-19 vaccines

 The following ten principles have been gathered from respected media organisations around the world and Wellcome’s own experience in vaccines.
 They are designed to support anyone new to this topic, but can also act as a timely reminder to those closer to it and can sit safely alongside existing industry codes of practice and policies.

-Throughout 2020, the public has relied on media and communications experts to help them understand the vaccine development process, simplify the science, and question those working in and around this area when it comes to safety and efficacy.
-As we move into 2021, the news agenda and conversation will continue to evolve, from being about vaccine development, to being more focused on global vaccination rollout.
-Each new development and stage of this journey will bring new challenges and prompt new questions, and the role of communicators and writers in helping the public understand and navigate this highly complex subject will continue to be critical if we are to successfully vaccinate the world's population.
+Vaccines are still huge news and the agenda and conversation will continue to evolve, from a focus on vaccine development, to the global vaccination rollout.
+Each new development and stage of this journey brings new challenges and prompt new questions, and the role of communicators and writers in helping the public understand and navigate this highly complex subject will continue to be critical if we are to successfully vaccinate the world's population.

 Vaccines are coming, but most people around the world will not get one for many months, and in some cases years.
 Every country will be developing its own strategy and plan for rollout, but it's likely most will start with vulnerable priority groups first, because the faster we can make sure the most vulnerable are safe, the faster we can lift restrictions on everyone else.
 But the pandemic cannot be beaten one country at a time and the global economy cannot recover unless vaccine distribution is managed fairly.
 This will require difficult choices on vaccine allocation.